malnvenshorn/OctoPrint-MetadataPreprocessor/README.md

 # OctoPrint-MetadataPreprocessor

-This OctoPrint plugin uses metadata comments in gcode files to speed up the analyzing process on systems with limited resources like the raspberry pi.
+This OctoPrint plugin uses metadata comments in gcode files to speed up the analyzing process on systems with limited resources like the Raspberry PI.

+Just as an Example: Analyzing a 7MB gcode file on my Raspberry PI B+ took ~17min.
+With included metadata only 2s while generating the metadata itself took additional 8s on my laptop.

 Currently it's just meant for testing and not for productional use.

 ## How it works